-In the collaborative computing environment, the finite element analysis core is running on a central server as a compute engine [3].
-A compute engine is a remote software program that takes a set of tasks from clients, runs them and returns the result.
-A COTS database system is utilized to provide the data storage for the central finite element computer engine.
-Since a client-server model is utilized for the collaborative system, the engineering data access system needs to be designed accordingly.
-Fig. 2 depicts the architecture of the data access system, which employs a multi-tiered architecture as opposed to the traditional two-tier client-server architecture.
+Since in the distributed client-server environment, the FEM analysis core is running on a central server as a compute engine, the online data access system needs to be designed accordingly.
+Figure 2 depicts the architecture of the online data access system.
+A multi-tiered architecture is employed as opposed to the traditional two-tier client-server architecture.
 The multi-tiered architecture provides a flexible mechanism to organize distributed client-server systems.
-Since the components in the data access system are modular and self-contained, they can be designed and developed separately.
+Since components in the system are modular and self-contained, they could be designed and developed separately.